Infinix Note 50s alternatives

 TDD: N38, N40, N41, N77, N78

-In this comparison, the Infinix Note 50s with the Mediatek Dimensity 7300 (4nm) performs better than the Lava Yuva Star 4G with the Unisoc Unisoc SC9863A (28nm), thanks to its more efficient chipset.
+In this performance comparison, the Infinix Note 50s with its Mediatek Dimensity 7300 (4nm) performs better than the Lava Yuva Star 4G with the Unisoc Unisoc SC9863A (28nm), thanks to superior chipset efficiency.

-The Infinix Note 50s offers 2 years of OS updates, while the Lava Yuva Star 4G provides 1 years.
-When it comes to security updates, Infinix Note 50s leads with 3 years of support.
+Infinix Note 50s offers 2 years of OS updates, whereas Lava Yuva Star 4G provides 1 years.
+For security updates, Infinix Note 50s offers 3 years of support compared to Lava Yuva Star 4G's 2 years.

-Infinix Note 50s has a superior AMOLED display, while Lava Yuva Star 4G uses an LCD panel.
-Moreover, it offers a higher 144 Hz refresh rate for smoother scrolling.
-These phones offer the same brightness level at nits.
-Notably, Infinix Note 50s has a higher resolution display, resulting in sharper visuals.
+Infinix Note 50s features a superior AMOLED display, while Lava Yuva Star 4G comes with an LCD panel.
+In terms of smoothness, Infinix Note 50s offers a higher 144 Hz refresh rate, ensuring fluid scrolling and animations.
+Both devices deliver the same brightness level at nits.
+Notably, Infinix Note 50s offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Infinix Note 50s has a larger 5500 mAh battery for longer usage.
-Infinix Note 50s supports faster wired charging at 45W.
+Infinix Note 50s comes with a larger 5500 mAh battery, which may offer longer usage on a single charge.
+Infinix Note 50s also supports faster wired charging at 45W, compared to 10W on Lava Yuva Star 4G.

-Infinix Note 50s has an IP64 rating, while Lava Yuva Star 4G lacks official water and dust resistance.
+Infinix Note 50s includes an IP64 rating, while Lava Yuva Star 4G lacks an official IP rating.